New & Used Porsche Cayman: In Depth

 GET A FREE PRICE QUOTE

 The Cayman was given a significant refresh for the 2009 model year.
 Although not looking much different on the outside, the Cayman's interior was improved with new audio and navigation systems plus an improved look and better materials.
 The options list was expanded as well to include more luxury items such as a heated steering wheel and ventilated seats.
-Leather seats are available, as well as a Bose sound system and Bluetooth, along with a long list of accessories that can inflate the price to well over $80k.
+Leather seats were available, as well as a Bose sound system and Bluetooth, along with a long list of accessories that inflated the price to well over $80,000.

-The Cayman lineup, from 2009 on through 2012, included some substantial powertrain improvements, too: either a 265-hp, 2.9-liter flat-six engine in the Cayman or a 320-hp, 3.4-liter flat-six in the Cayman S, with six-speed manual transmissions on both, or Porsche's new automated manual transmission, abbreviated PDK.
+The Cayman lineup, from 2009 on through 2012, underwent some substantial powertrain improvements.
+The engines were uprated to either a 265-hp, 2.9-liter flat-six engine in the Cayman or a 320-hp, 3.4-liter flat-six in the Cayman S, with six-speed manual transmissions on both, or Porsche's new automated manual transmission, abbreviated PDK.
 Both engines were new-generation units with improved fuel efficiency and better low-rev response, and the PDK gearbox was a tremendous improvement over former automatics.